vivekbavda/Fair-Housing-Sale-Prices/README.md

 Each coefficient detailed in the modeling section could be assigned to its features.
 Each one unit increase in the independent variable would suggest a coefficient increase in the sale price.
 This would guide the community in expectations of the appropriate price and alert buyers if they sense they are being made to pay a premium regardless of advantaged status.

-Third, another more directly related to fair housing recommended use is to send in two couples, one traditionally advantaged, and the other traditionally disadvantaged, to see the price agreed upon at the new home developer's office.
+Third, another more directly related to fair housing recommendedation is to send in two couples, one traditionally advantaged, and the other traditionally disadvantaged, to see if the prices agreed upon at the new home developer's office are similar.
 The model can serve as a benchmark to evaluate the discrepancy between the two prices to determine if a premium was required.
 The model also could be used to identify potential discrimination by entering in data from housing transactions to see if there is trend.
 The city would know where to use its limited resources.

 Fourth, given that there can be many uses for a model that predicts sale prices and the city has limited resources, the Mayor may well license the model to real estate agencies to earn extra revenue to fund her fight for integration.
 This would be a win, win for both parties.